aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 **Note:** If the _Create access key_ button is deactivated there might already be two assigned keys (which is the maximum). _Deactivate_ and _Delete_ the old keys before adding a new one!
 Check that the user is not using the access keys before deactivation.

 ### Setup the Greengrass software

+**Very important:** Make sure that you are in the Frankfurt (eu-central-1) region on AWS!
+Otherwise you will run into trouble.

 Perform the following steps to setup the Greengrass software:

 1. In the AWS Console go to _Services > Internet of Things > IoT Greengrass_.